kg4ydw/noacli/Readme.md

 For a a longer list of features and details of the above features, see [documentation/Readme.md](documentation/Readme.md)

-The window is composed of docks that can be rearranged and hidden, and various configurations saved.
+The main window is composed of docks that can be rearranged and hidden, and various configurations saved.
 Here's some alternate configurations.

 ![Small](documentation/small-buttons.png "Small output and buttons")